cdrubin/pashlicks/README.md

 An example of some customization is available in the included [_dir.lua](https://github.com/cdrubin/pashlicks/blob/master/_dir.lua).
-When this file is placed at the root of site Pashlicks makes sure that all files have these values and functions available in their environment.
+When this file is placed at the root of the site Pashlicks makes sure that all pages have these values and functions available in their environment.

 Every page has some *special* variables injected into its environment: